 |Income Tax (P.A.Y.E.)||25%, reduced by the N.I.S. amount and the Tax Relief amount **|

-Jamaica is a member of the International Labour Organization (ILO), which governs international issues related to labour and worker rights.
-There are several local laws that address employer-employee relations and ensure harmony in the labour market.
+Jamaica is a member of the International Labour Organization (ILO), which governs international issues related to labor and worker rights.
+There are several local laws that address employer-employee relations and ensure harmony in the labor market.